Overview

 Research

-All UMN Morris students are encouraged to pursue opportunities for research.
-As an art history major, you may find these opportunities with the Morris Academic Partnership program or the Undergraduate Research Opportunities Program.
-Working closely with faculty, you may also have the opportunity to write and present papers at local and regional conferences.
+All UMN Morris students are strongly encouraged to pursue opportunities for research.
+As an art history major, you will be able to work closely with faculty on a research project or scholarly activity.
+You may also have the opportunity to present on it at local and regional conferences or even have your research published.

-Another option for research as an art history major is directed study in an area of special interest.
-If interested, consult with art history faculty to help shape a program of study on more focused topics.
+Another research option as an art history major is to carry out a directed study in an area of special interest.
+For this, you will work with art history faculty to help shape a program of study on more focused topics.
 The following are successful examples of past directed studies.

 - Quilting and Its Impact on Women in the U.S., Past and Present